Russian figure skater Kamila Valieva cleared to keep competing at Beijing Olympics

 The U.S. Olympic and Paralympic Committee reacted sharply to the CAS ruling, saying it was "disappointed by the message this decision sends."

-"This appears to be another chapter in the systemic and pervasive disregard for clean sport by Russia," USOPC officials said.
+"This appears to be another chapter in the systemic and pervasive disregard for clean sport by Russia," said Sarah Hirshland, the head of USOPC in a statement.

 "It is the collective responsibility of the entire Olympic community to protect the integrity of sport and to hold our athletes, coaches and all involved, to the highest of standards.
 Athletes have the right to know they are competing on a level playing field.
 Unfortunately, today that right is being denied."